 Epidemiology relies primarily on observational studies to identify associations between exposures and outcomes.
 The reasons are entirely pragmatic.
 First, many health-related problems cannot be studied under controlled laboratory conditions.
-The major reasons include our limited ability to create suitable models of human 'disease' in experimental animals, ethical concerns about causing disease and suffering in humans, and the cost of studying diseases in their natural hosts (humans and other animals) under laboratory conditions.
-Most importantly, though, if we want to understand the complex web of relationships that affects humans, then we must study them in their 'natural' state (ie where and how we live on a daily basis).
-This requires the use of observational studies, and drawing inferences from these studies uses both inductive and deductive reasoning.
+This could be due to limitations in our ability to create 'disease' problems in experimental animals, ethical concerns about causing disease and suffering in experimental animals and the cost of studying diseases in their natural hosts under laboratory conditions.
+Most importantly though, if we want to understand the complex web of relationships that affects animals in their natural state, then we must study them in that state.
+This requires the use of observational studies, and inferences from these studies are based primarily on inductive reasoning.

 Philosophical discussion of causal inferences appears to be limited mainly to fields where observation (in which we attempt to discern the cause) rather than experimentation (in which we try to discern or demonstrate the effect) is the chief approach to research.
-While the latter approach is powerful, one cannot assume that the results of even the best-designed experiments are infallible.
-Recent discussions have included approaches to identifying and understanding causal factors in complex systems (De Vreese, 2009; Rickles, 2009; Ward, 2009a).
-Nonetheless, because epidemiologists rely heavily on observational studies and field experiments for the majority of our research, a brief review of the basis for scientific inference is in order.
-We pursue this review in the context that epidemiology is a pragmatic discipline, that our activities are tied to health promotion and disease prevention, and that the key for disease prevention is to identify causal factors that we can manipulate, regardless of the level of organisation at which they act (Susser, 1991).
-We will briefly present the concepts and history of inductive and deductive reasoning in this process.
-More complete reviews on the philosophy of causal inference are available elsewhere (Aiello and Larson, 2002; Weed, 2002; White, 2001).
+While the latter approach is very powerful, one cannot assume that the results of even the best-designed experiments are infallible.
+Recent discussions have however, included approaches to identifying and understanding causal factors in complex systems (De Vreese, 2009; Rickles, 2009; Ward, 2009).
+Nonetheless, because epidemiologists rely heavily on observational studies and field experiments for the majority of our research investigations, a brief review of the basis for scientific inference is in order.
+We pursue this review in the context that epidemiology is a pragmatic discipline, that our activities are tied to health promotion and disease prevention and, that as Schwabe, 2004, indicated, the key for disease prevention is to identify causal factors that we can manipulate, regardless of the level of organisation at which they act.
+We will briefly present the concepts of inductive and deductive reasoning.
+More complete reviews on the philosophy of causal inference are available elsewhere (Aiello & Larson, 2002; Weed, 2002; White, 2001).
+Based on our readings we present the following brief history:

 Inductive reasoning is the process of making generalised inferences about (in our context) 'causation' based on repeated observations.
 Simply put, it is the process of drawing conclusions about the state of nature from carefully recorded and analysed observations.
-Francis Bacon (1620) first presented inductive reasoning as a method of making generalisations from observations to general laws of nature.
-As 2 examples, John Snow's observations during the cholera outbreaks of the mid 1800s led to a correct inference about the mechanism of the spread of the disease.
-Edward Jenner's observations that milkmaids who developed cowpox didn't get smallpox led to his conclusion that cowpox might prevent smallpox.
+Francis Bacon (1620), first presented inductive reasoning as a method of making generalisations from observations to general laws of nature.
+As 2 examples, John Snow's observations during the cholera outbreaks of the mid 1800s led to a correct inference about the mechanism of the spread of the disease, while Edward Jenner's observations that milkmaids who developed cowpox didn't get smallpox, led to his conclusion that cowpox might prevent smallpox.
 This, in turn, led to the development of a crude vaccine which was found to be effective when tested in humans in 1796.
 These were both dramatic examples of the application of inductive reasoning to important health problems.
 In 1843, John Stuart Mill proposed a set of canons (rules) for inductive inference.
 Indeed, Mill's canons might have been the origin of our concepts about the set of component causes that are necessary or sufficient to cause disease (White, 2000).